NVIDIA/workbench-example-nemotron-finetune/README.md

 # NVIDIA AI Workbench: Introduction
 This is an [NVIDIA AI Workbench](https://developer.nvidia.com/blog/develop-and-deploy-scalable-generative-ai-models-seamlessly-with-nvidia-ai-workbench/) example Project that demonstrates how to fine-tune a Nemotron-3 8B large language model on a custom dataset using NeMo Toolkit and NeMo Framework.
 Users in the [AI Workbench Early Access Program](https://developer.nvidia.com/ai-workbench-early-access) can get up and running with this Project in minutes.

+Have questions?
+Please direct any issues, fixes, suggestions, and discussion on this project to the DevZone Members Only Forum thread [here](https://forums.developer.nvidia.com/t/support-workbench-example-project-nemotron-finetune/278377).

 ## Project Description
 Nemotron-3 is a robust, powerful family of Large Language Models that can provide compelling responses on a wide range of tasks.
 While the 8B parameter base model serves as a strong baseline for multiple downstream tasks, they can lack in domain-specific knowledge or proprietary or otherwise sensitive information.
 Fine-tuning is often used as a means to update a model for a specific task or tasks to better respond to domain-specific prompts.
 This notebook walks through downloading the Nemotron-3 8B model from Hugging Face, preparing a custom question-answering dataset, and fine-tuning the base model on the dataset using NeMo Framework and parameter-efficient fine-tuning (PEFT) methods like LoRA and P-Tuning.